Louth man crowned soil farmer of the year

 Gareth Culligan, from Stabannon in Co Louth, has been announced as the Philip Reck soil farmer of the year by BASE (Biodiversity, Agriculture, Soil, Environment) Ireland.

-The group presented the award, which is in memory of BASE Ireland founding member Philip Reck, at BASE Ireland’s Soil Dependence event in Maynooth on Monday, 4 July.
-Philip’s family was there to present the award.
+The group, which focuses on promoting conservation agriculture practices, presented the award, which is in memory of BASE Ireland founding member Philip Reck, at BASE Ireland’s Soil Dependence event in Maynooth on Monday, 4 July.
+The Reck family were there to present the award.
 This included an engraved, perpetual spade.

+Culligan was voted soil farmer of the year by his fellow BASE members.

 SHARING OPTIONS: